JLLeitschuh/security-research/bulk-pr-generation/temporary-directory-hijacking/PR_MESSAGE.md

 ## Temporary Directory Hijacking

-This vulnerability exists because the return value from `file.mkdir()` or `file.mkdirs()` is not checked to determine if the call sucseeded.
+This vulnerability exists because the return value from `file.mkdir()` or `file.mkdirs()` is not checked to determine if the call succeeded.
 Say, for example, because another local user created the directory before this process.

 ```java
 File tmpDir = File.createTempFile("temp", ".dir"); // Attacker knows the full path of the directory that will be later created